<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Vinyl pool fencing is an incredibly popular option, and it’s easy to see why.
 First, it offers a great price point, especially when compared to other types of pool fencing.
 Second, there’s a huge range of styles to choose from.
 In the long term, vinyl pool fences are also durable and easy to clean.

-Typically, you should expect to pay around $20 to $40 per foot (plus labor) for your vinyl fencing.
+Typically, you should expect to pay around $20 to $40 per linear foot (plus labor) for your vinyl fencing.

 Caution: If you live in an area that experiences a lot of high winds, you might want to steer clear of vinyl fencing.
 Many vinyl fence designs don't leave enough space between panels, and this can make them vulnerable to wind damage.